Cladonia arbuscula

 Cladonia arbuscula, also referred to as shrubby cup lichen or green reindeer lichen, is a species of cup lichen in the family Cladoniaceae.

 Description

-The lichen is composed of two thalli; an initial primary squamulose thallus growing across bark in a scaly, flaking pattern, followed by a secondary fruticose thallus (podetium), with cup shaped podetia (4-10cm tall) bearing terminal ascocarps contained in apothecial structures.
+The lichen is composed of two thalli; an initial primary squamulose thallus growing across bark in a scaly, flaking pattern, followed by a secondary fruticose thallus (podetium), with cup shaped podetia (4–10 cm tall) bearing terminal ascocarps contained in apothecial structures.
 The coloring of C. arbuscula varies between subspecies, but is primarily white-gray, pale yellow, or bright green, with darker orange tips where ascocarps are formed.
 The thallus shows negative results in typical K-tests with no color change.

 Magnified view of Cladonia arbuscula podetium with dark terminal ascocarps.

 Taxonomy

 Name

 The species name "arbuscula" is Latin for the word "bush" or "shrub", which may be due to the fact that the lichen has branches that resemble a bush.